Anxious employees. Falling profits. Unhappy customers. Huge organizational changes.

 In an ideal world, your company would have a crisis communication plan in place before an emergency hits.

-That said, even if a crisis is in its initial stages you may still have time to put together a crisis communication plan to help you mitigate the impact on your business.
+That said, even if a crisis is in its initial stages you may still have time to put together a plan to help you mitigate the impact on your business, especially if you use a communication plan template.

 A crisis communication plan is a business’s blueprint for how they will communicate if an emergency or other crisis strikes.
 It should contain how a company intends to communicate and who it needs to communicate with, according to Ready.gov.